Master of Public Administration Graduation

 - Campus-wide Commencement Ceremony: 1 pm – 4:15 pm on Red Square

 MPA Hooding Ceremony: Space at the Spring 2017 MPA Hooding Ceremony will be limited.
 We expect to have 50-60 graduates, so each graduate may bring a maximum of 6 or 7 guests (not including themselves) to the Hooding Ceremony.
-Please RSVP names, number of guests and special accommodations needed to Jan Hays at firstname.lastname@example.org by May 24.
+Please use this short survey monkey to let us know the number of guests and names of those needing special accommodations.
+RSVP by May 24:

 The MPA Hooding Ceremony includes short presentations by honored guests and selected students, ending with the hooding ceremony itself.
 Graduates are seated in alphabetical order with their cohort.
 Each graduate is called forward to be "hooded" -- to have their master's hood ceremonially placed over their head by the MPA faculty member of their choice, accompanied by family, loved ones, other faculty, staff, etc. After the Hooding Ceremony, light refreshments will be served.